SanPiseth-beep/Backend_Final_Project/README.md

 ## Final Project: Rest API for US states with data from JSON file and mangoDB

+### Web API
+- The API is hosted on Heroku at the following URL: https://nebulous-cypress-zinc.glitch.me/

 ### Description
 This project is a REST API that provides information about US states.
 The data is stored in a JSON file and in a MongoDB database.
 The API provides the following endpoints:
 #### GET requests